 In addition, if you have a new dependent as a result of marriage, birth, adoption, or placement for adoption, you may be able to enroll yourself and your new dependents.
-However, you must request enrollment within thirty-five (35) days.
+However, you must request enrollment within 35.

 PRESCRIPTION DRUG BENEFITS